spraakbanken/korp-frontend/doc/user_manual_eng.md

 To the right of the Korp logo you can find the *corpus selector* which is used to choose the corpus or corpora you would like to search in.
 Some corpora are sorted into different categories.
 You can select a corpus or a category by ticking the check box in front of its name.

-Hovering over a corpus name will give you some information about the corpus such as how many tokens and sentences it contains.
+To get more information about a corpus, click the blue info icon to the right.
+The information contains size in number of tokens and sentences, and sometimes also other description.

 Above the list of corpora there is a time line with bars that will give you an idea on the distribution of the material over time.
 The selected corpora are shown as blue bars and the remaining material is shown in gray.
 Material that does not contain any time information is shown in red to the right of the time line.